VerzatileDev/University.322COM_RayTracing/README.md

 The Final Project Submission / Build can be found under
 - Release
 - Download the Setup file, which creates an applicaiton at your desired location and you can load up the project.

+- Zip file ->
+- Msi
+- exe file
+- Open the msi file
+- Start download
+- Place in desired location
+- Creates a shortcut and press on shortcut to use it!

+Hope you Enjoy, if that does not work, Look for the zip file from the project directory. :)